robiokidenis/robiokidenis/README.md

 - DevOps Engineer

 I am currently a Software Engineer working at Wingsgroup also remotely at WeFarm in UK.\
 I love Science 🤓 , Space 🌌, Sci-Fi 🛸, and Technology 🤖.
-I have been learning coding since I was 10 years old.
+I have been learn coding since I was 10 years old.
 The best time to think is right before sleeping, you can actually adventure the mind with a LOT of questions, to find the best answer from our own thoughts.

 ![github stats](https://github-readme-stats.vercel.app/api?username=robiokidenis&show_icons=true&include_all_commits=true&theme=tokyonight)
 ![top language](https://github-readme-stats.vercel.app/api/top-langs/?username=robiokidenis&layout=compact&theme=tokyonight)